uswds/uswds-site/pages/home.md

     </button>
     <div id="assessment-content" class="usa-accordion-content">
       <ul>
-        <li>We’ll ensure your Standards implementation is in compliance with the official web policy guidance from OMB and your agency.</li>
+        <li>We’ll ensure your Design System implementation is in compliance with the official web policy guidance from OMB and your agency.</li>
-        <li>We’ll determine any gaps in skill sets, equipment, design, and code quality needed for successful implementation of the Standards.</li>
+        <li>We’ll determine any gaps in skill sets, equipment, design, and code quality needed for successful implementation of the Design System.</li>
         <li>Your team will leave better prepared to adopt private-sector best practices and continue to create successful digital services.</li>
       </ul>
     </div>